faircloth-lab/conda-recipes/README.md

 ## Installing [conda][1]

 To install [conda][1], see
 https://store.continuum.io/static/img/Anaconda-Quickstart.pdf.
-You may want to install [miniconda][6] if you want a smaller distribution.
+You can install [miniconda][6] if you want a smaller distribution.

 ## Installing packages